 This graphic is unused in the final game.
 It is the same graphic used in Resident Evil 2.
 It was more likely used as a placeholder for the item description graphics.

-These three coins are unused in game and their use is unknown.
+These three coins are unused in-game and their use is unknown.
 They all depict a demon of some sort.

 Broken Fire Hose and Adapter

-While the Fire Hose is used in game, it was more likely that it would have been found somewhere else, broken, as the end adapter is missing from it, and the player had to likely find this piece and combine it into the final Fire Hose that is used in game.
-Reason for this decision is unknown, but likely to lessen the amount of back tracking in game to find the items.
+While the Fire Hose is used in-game, it was more likely that it would have been found somewhere else, broken, as the end adapter is missing from it, and the player had to likely find this piece and combine it into the final Fire Hose that is used in-game.
+Reason for this decision is unknown, but likely to lessen the amount of back tracking in-game to find the items.
 If hacked into the game, the items can be combined into the Fire Hose and be used as normal.

-The Broken Fire Hose can be used on the Fire Hydrant in the alleyway where the fire is blocking access to the Sales Office, though displays "Non message" when used, and does nothing.
+The Broken Fire Hose can be used on the Fire Hydrant in the alleyway where the fire is blocking access to the Sales Office, though it displays "Non message" when used, and does nothing.
 It is possible this was a placeholder message to be added, before it was decided to scrap the idea of finding the adapter for the Broken Fire Hose and allow the player to obtain the already completed one in the final game.